ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 Instead it takes the very large "negative" value and makes it smaller, i.e it walks _away_ from the wrap line.
 So when we expected -2 we instead got 9223372036854775806.
 Note that his is about half of the maximum value of 18446744073709551615.
-So at that point we're completely off on the number line and we won't ever be getting back.
+So at that point we're completely off on the number circle and we won't ever be getting back.

 It is unfortunate that the result of the computation ends up correct in some cases but not always.
 Especially when the cases that work are more common (citation needed), but a slight change, e.g. divide by the size of something, and the whole thing falls apart unexpectedly.